-Rachel Herlyn started as a client at Face It TOGETHER.
+Rachel Herlyn started as a member at Face It TOGETHER.
 Now as a coach, she helps others find their way to wellness.
 Published Feb.
 26, 2018

-What stood out to you about Face It TOGETHER as a client?
+What stood out to you about Face It TOGETHER as a member?

 They had been there and I wasn’t being judged.
 I just wasn’t being judged for what I’ve been through, for suffering from addiction.
 I like it here because you can be you.

-How did your time as a client affect the people around you?
+How did your time as a member affect the people around you?

 Several of my family members have suffered from addiction, including my son, who started to come to Face It TOGETHER about a year after I did.
 Once I learned to change my language, it was really powerful for him.
 It also helped my kids that weren’t suffering from addiction – my whole family changed.